Lea County Regional Airport: Airlines and destinations

+Statistics

 History

 Me-Tex Airport opened on July 23, 1937, where the Hobbs golf course is now, next to Lea County Regional Airport.
 The Me-Tex Supply Company had leased land from the state and built oiled runways and a hangar at Me-Tex.

 In 1940, the city of Hobbs passed a bond issue to purchase some adjoining acreage, with the intent of bringing airline service and airmail delivery.
 Federal grants helped pay for paved runways and taxiways and a terminal building for Hobbs Municipal Airport, which opened during World War II.
 Me-Tex Airport closed in 1946–47.

 Ownership of the airport was transferred from the city of Hobbs to Lea County on November 19, 1945 The terminal building was expanded in the late 2000s and another significant expansion occurred in the late 2010s.